Minimal Decision Dynamics and Contextual Probability: A Quantum Tug-of-War Model: Declaration of generative AI and AI-assisted technologies in the manuscript preparation process

-The authors used ChatGPT5.2 to improve the English language and grammatical correctness of the manuscript.
-After using this tool, the authors reviewed and edited the content as needed and take full responsibility for the final version of the manuscript.
+During the preparation of this work, the author used ChatGPT to improve language, clarity, and readability.
+After using this tool, the author reviewed and edited the content as needed and takes full responsibility for the content of the manuscript.